Testing and bug reporting

 How to know what is new for testing

 - Click on Reload in Synaptic, click on the Status button on lower left and then New in repository on the left.
-This will show you the new packages that have been added to be tested.
+This will show you the new packages that have been added to the repository since you last did a Reload.
+Those which are in testing will have "test" in the component column

-- New versions of packages that you have installed will show in the Upgradable list.
+- New versions of packages that you have installed will show in the Upgradable list and will also have "test" in the component column.